Alyahya-A/communicate-data-findings/readme.md

 ## Dataset

 The forgobike trip data are 3,254,324 rides that happend in 2017, 2018 and 2019 (until May).
 The dataset is contain 16 columns before I did cleaning.
 Some attributes duration_sec, start_time, end_time, start_station_id, start_station_name, and member_age.
-I download the data set from [HERE](https://www.lyft.com/bikes/bay-wheels/system-data).
+I downloaded the data set from [HERE](https://www.lyft.com/bikes/bay-wheels/system-data).
 <br>
 I delete all user more than 60 years old because most users are between 18-58 year old.
 Also I creared new columns like age_category, duration_min, distance_km, start_time month, monthly, day, and hour.
 After I cleaned my data and craeted new columns the data became 3,177,270 records and 25 columns.